Installation

 macOS (OS X)

 Install the latest Xcode version or g++ from MacPorts or homebrew (untested).
 CoreMIDI support comes with installing Xcode.
-For JACK support, install JackOSX with the installer or build JACK from source.
+For JACK support, install JACK with the macOS installer provided on the JACK web site or build JACK from source.

 Windows